Keyboard shortcuts

 }

-This config won’t correctly attribute CPU samples to the run function, because it’s defined in an impl block.
+The above example wouldn’t correctly attribute CPU samples to the run function, because it’s defined in an impl block.
 You have to explicitly declare impl_type to fix it:

 impl Worker {